abinit/abinit/doc/topics/_ElPhonTransport.md

 in anaddb, setting [[anaddb:elphflag]] variable to 1.
 Most of the procedure is automatic, but can be lengthy if a large number of k-points is being used.

+While the legacy implementation of the transport properties in ABINIT is quite stable, there is a new implementation under heavy development.
+Most of the present information relates to the legacy implementation, although some also relates to the most recent procedure that relies on [[optdriver]]=7.
+The documentation of the new procedure is given mostly by the related tutorials (introduction and mobility), see below.
+Another tutorial for the new procedure for superconductivity calculations is still under development.

-For the superconductivity calculations, The electron-phonon interaction is interpolated in reciprocal space, then integrated over the Fermi surface to give the Eliashberg function.
+For the superconductivity calculations (legacy implementation), The electron-phonon interaction is interpolated in reciprocal space, then integrated over the Fermi surface to give the Eliashberg function.
 Several quadrature methods are available.
 The default ([[anaddb:telphint]]=1) is to use Gaussian weighting, with a width